Technigo/project-happy-thoughts-api/README.md

 DELETE /thoughts/:id - Made it possible to delete a thought by using findOneAndDelete() function.

 PATCH /thoughts/:id - Made it possible to update a thought by using findOneAndUpdate().

+(DELETE and PATCH are not currently used in the front end it is there for future adding on more functions to the project.)

 All of the endpoints have error handling with a try and catch block.